 The Ukulele Renaissance - About the humble Uke

-Once a fringe instrument on the world music scene, the humble Uke has enjoyed a renaissance in recent years, gaining popularity across multiple musical genres.
+Once a fringe instrument on the world music scene, the humble Uke has enjoyed a renaissance in recent years, gaining popularity across multiple musical genres, mostly knows and connected with Hawaii.
 And it's no wonder really, with its distinctive tones and eminent playability it's not only a fun instrument but an ideal way to introduce kids to string instruments.
 The nylon strings are easy to play making the uke perfect for small hands as well as anyone with weak grip or other hand problems.